Exam 1

 -

-and returns the the y coordinate (int) using the formula:Y = m (slope) * x (x coordinate) + c (intercept)
+computeY, which takes three integers representing theslope (m), x coordinate (x) and intercept(c)and returns the the y coordinate (int) using the formula:Y = m (slope) * x (x coordinate) + c (intercept) -

-.
-Your task is to return the slope (double) using the formula:Slope = (y₂ – y₁) / (x₂ – x₁)
+calculateSlope, takes four doubles representing the two points needed to calculate theslope.
+The first two doubles represent the first pointx1andy1.
+The third and fourth doubles represent the second pointx2andy2.
+Your task is to return the slope (double) using the formula:Slope = (y₂ – y₁) / (x₂ – x₁) -

 To verify that your code works correctly, call your methods in the

-class.
+Lineclass.
 Make sure you show at least one example for each of the methods above.
-Also include another example wherecalculateSlope
+Also include another example wherecalculateSlopewould result in a mathematical error.

 Note that it’s fine to add more methods than what we’ve listed, but these two methods must appear as described.